2025–26 Thai League Cup

-The 2025–26 Thai League Cup marks the 16th season of Thailand's knockout football competition in its second era.
-This edition of the League Cup signals the tournament's return to Thai football after a 10-year hiatus.
-Sponsored by Muang Thai Life Assurance, it is officially known as the Muang Thai Cup (เมืองไทย คัพ).
-80 clubs have been accepted into the competition, which commenced with the first qualification round on 7 October 2025 and will conclude with the final on TBD.
-Notably, the tournament is open exclusively to clubs from Thai League 1, Thai League 2, and Thai League 3.
+The 2025–26 Thai League Cup marked the 16th season of Thailand's knockout football competition in its second era.
+This edition of the League Cup signaled the tournament's return to Thai football after a 10-year hiatus.
+Sponsored by Muang Thai Life Assurance and Muang Thai Insurance, it was officially known as the Muang Thai Cup (เมืองไทย คัพ).
+80 clubs were accepted into the competition, which commenced with the first qualification round on 7 October 2025 and concluded with the final on 24 May 2026.
+Notably, the tournament was open exclusively to clubs from Thai League 1, Thai League 2, and Thai League 3.

-The competition structure is as follows: Clubs from Thai League 3 begin their journey in the qualifying rounds, which are organized regionally.
+The competition structure was as follows: Clubs from Thai League 3 began their journey in the qualifying rounds, which are organized regionally.
 As the tournament progresses, clubs from Thai League 2 enter during the play-off round.
-The first round then sees the entry of clubs from Thai League 1, who await the winners of the previous rounds.
+The first round then saw the entry of clubs from Thai League 1, who await the winners of the previous rounds.

-The competition offers a substantial prize, with the champions receiving 5 million baht and the runners-up earning 1 million baht.
-The League Cup's reintroduction has generated considerable anticipation, reflecting its prestige in Thai football.
-In addition to domestic silverware, the winner of the final earned qualification for the 2026–27 ASEAN Club Championship, adding further regional significance to the contest.
-With both teams representing distinct regions and boasting passionate fan bases, the final was a compelling showcase of Thai football's growing stature in Southeast Asia.
+The competition offered the champions a prize of 5 million baht, while the runners-up earned 1 million baht.
+In addition to domestic silverware, the winner of the final earned qualification for the 2026–27 ASEAN Club Championship.
+The tournament's reintroduction marked its return to the Thai football calendar as a regional competition involving clubs from across the country.